CUFP/cufp.org/src/site/2014/index.md

 <div class="medium-4 columns tutorial" media:type="text/omd">
 ### <i class="fi-laptop"></i> Tutorials
 ###### Thu-Fri September 4-5th
-Talks will be made up of in-depth, hands-on sessions for learning particular technologies and techniques in functional programming.
-These will range from language introductions for beginners to more advanced and focused sessions on particular language features, techniques or toolkits.
+Register for the 2014 CUFP Tutorials!
+Early bird ends August 3rd!

+CUFP tutorials have become an in-depth, hands-on sessions for learning functional programming languages, libraries and toolkits directly from the experts and leaders in their fields.
+Register to learn more about Erlang, Rust, Haskell, OCaml, F#, Scala, Elm and Idris.
+Did you wonder about Agda or Lens?
+Or what about front-end applications with elm-d3 of WebSharper?
+Or property based testing with the inventor of Quick Check?
+Have a look at the program to find out more! <a href="https://regmaster4.com/2014conf/ICFP14/register.php">Register here.</a>

-<a href="/2014/call-for-tutorials.html" class="tiny radius button">Call</a>
+<a href="#schedule" class="tiny radius button">Call</a>
 </div>

 <div class="medium-4 columns talk" media:type="text/omd">